zekurio/rpthing/README.md

-# RPThing
+# rpthing

 A modern web application for managing roleplay characters and campaigns.
-Built with Next.js, TypeScript, and collaborative features for storytelling.

 ## Features